orrortega/orrortega.github.io/index.md

 ### Bio sketch

 Prior to my commencement at the University of Kent, I have spent most of the time in industry as a Data Scientist and Data Analyst.
-I developed my PhD studies at the University of Valencia (Spain) (https://dialnet.unirioja.es/servlet/tesis?codigo=212822).
-Previously I study a MSc in Biostatistics at the Univeristy of Valencia (Spain) and a BEng in Forest Engineering at the University of Oviedo (Spain).
+I developed my PhD studies at the University of Valencia (Spain).
+Previously I studed a MSc in Biostatistics at the University of Valencia (Spain) and a BEng in Forest Engineering at the University of Oviedo (Spain).

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>